TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ```kotlin
 private val fixtJourney: Journey = fixture.create(Journey::class.java)
 ```
 ... but what does this do? and what are the benefits?
-That's what I'll explore next.
+That's what we'll explore next.

 #### How does JFixture create an object?
 When we call `fixture.create(Class)`, JFixture tries numerous ways to create our objects: